 - Systems Analyst

 Schedule / Courses

+Three courses are required for the TC Certificate.
 Courses are offered on a quarter system as described on the MSOE Academic Calendar.
-For individual course offerings and starting dates, please see the Timetable of Classes or contact the Graduate & Professional Education at (800) 321-6763 or via email at firstname.lastname@example.org.
-Courses for the TC Certificate:
+For individual course offerings and starting dates, please see the Timetable of Classes or contact Graduate and Professional Education at (800) 321-6763 or via email at firstname.lastname@example.org.
+Courses for the TC Certificate include: